 |Band||CSP Student Contribution||Full Fee Paying (domestic)||Field of Education|

 Fees for next year will be published in October.
 The fees above only apply for the year shown.

 Please note: international students should refer to this page to get an indicative course cost.

-100 credit points at Introductory level and 100 credit points at Intermediate level.
+100 credit points introductory level units and 100 credit points intermediate level units.